 If you approach self-publishing with an analytical, business mindset (and keep your head firmly out of the clouds) you’re much, much more likely to sell more books and generate some well-deserved earnings.

 Don’t just publish something and see if it sells.
-Publish something great, and readers will be eager to buy.
+Publish something genuinely great, and readers will be eager to buy.